 Designed for both business and pleasure, the villa contained many rooms that could accommodate large gatherings.
-A large court lived there permanently and many visitors and bureaucrats were entertained and temporarily housed on site.
-The vast residential complex was therefore almost always teeming with people.
+A large court lived there permanently, and many visitors and bureaucrats were entertained and temporarily housed on site.
 The servants lived in hidden rooms and moved around the site through a series of service tunnels which allowed them to transport the goods from one area to another, well out of sight of the emperor.
+The vast residential complex was, therefore, almost always teeming with people.

 His villa at Tibur was marvellously constructed, and he actually gave to parts of it the names of provinces and places of the greatest renown, calling them, for instance, Lyceum, Academia, Prytaneum, Canopus, Poecile and Tempe.
 And in order not to omit anything, he even made a Hades.
 Historia Augusta

-Phase II (125-134 AD): Greek and Latin Libraries, Academia, Hundred Chambers, Piazza d’Oro, Canopus, Antinoeion.
+Phase II (AD 125-134): Greek and Latin Libraries, Academia, Hundred Chambers, Piazza d’Oro, Canopus, Antinoeion.